"When I am afraid, I put my trust in you." Psalm 56:3 ESV

 Amen.

-Coming Summer of 2024, From Guilt to Grace: Freedom and Healing for Christian Moms of Addicted Children by Dawn R. Ward.
+From Guilt to Grace: Freedom and Healing for Christian Moms of Addicted Children by Dawn R. Ward, is now available on Amazon and B&N.

 For moms with children struggling with addiction and in need of support, please join her Facebook group, Christian Moms of Addicted Children